FrozenAssassine/TextControlBox-WinUI/README.md

 - `UndoRedoEnabled`: Enables/disables undo/redo functionality
 - `IsGroupingActions`: Gets whether grouping of undo redo is enabled or disabled
 - `BeginActionGroup`: Starts the grouping of undo redo items
 - `EndActionGroup`: Ends the grouping of undo redo items
+- `SelectionScrollStartBorderDistance`: Gets or sets the mouse distance from the text box edge that triggers auto-scroll during selection
+- `ShowWhitespaceCharacters`: Gets or sets whether spaces and tabs are visually shown in the text box (e.g. as dots or arrows)
 - `Focus(FocusState state)`: Sets focus to the control.
 - `SelectLine(int line)`: Selects a specific line.
 - `SelectLines(int start, int count)`: Selects a range of lines.